cinqict/jenkinsdev/blog1.md

 ## Remove Credentials
 As a second step we do not want to login upon each restart, so we need to remove the required default credentials.
-This is done with a small Groovy script which i've added to the init.groovy.d directory.
+This is done with a small Groovy script which can be added to the `init.groovy.d` directory.
 All Groovy files in this directory will be executed during startup.

-I've created the file: `init.groovy.d/disable-securit.groovy`
+Created the file: `init.groovy.d/disable-securit.groovy`

 ```groovy
 #!/usr/bin/env groovy